Rami-Louati/BookRatingPredictor-/README.md

 # BookRatingPredictor-
 Table of contents:

-   1. CSV file overview used in this project
+   1. Dataset: CSV file
-   2. Description of the jupyter notebook
+   2. Jupyter notebook
-   3. Description of requirements.txt file
+   3. Requirements.txt

-## 1. CSV file overview used in this project-
+## 1. Dataset: CSV file-

 The dataset provided is a curation of Goodreads books based on real user information.